Spatial causal inference in the presence of unmeasured confounding and interference: Abstract

 \section{Abstract}

-Causal inference in spatial settings is met with unique challenges and opportunities.
-On one hand, a unit’s outcome can be affected by the exposure at many locations, leading to interference.
-On the other hand, unmeasured spatial variables can confound the effect of interest.
-Our work has two overarching goals.
-First, using causal diagrams, we illustrate that spatial confounding and interference can manifest as each other, meaning that investigating the presence of one can lead to wrongful conclusions in the presence of the other, and that statistical dependencies in the exposure variable can render standard analyses invalid.
-This can have crucial implications for analyzing data with spatial or other dependencies, and for understanding the effect of interventions on dependent units.
-Secondly, we propose a parametric approach to mitigate bias from local and neighborhood unmeasured spatial confounding and account for interference simultaneously.
-This approach is based on simultaneous modeling of the exposure and the outcome while accounting for the presence of spatially-structured unmeasured predictors of both variables.
-We illustrate our approach with a simulation study and with an analysis of the local and interference effects of sulfur dioxide emissions from power plants on cardiovascular mortality.
+This manuscript unites causal inference and spatial statistics, presenting novel insights for causal inference in spatial data analysis, and drawing from tools in spatial statistics to estimate causal effects.
+We introduce spatial causal graphs to highlight that spatial confounding and interference can be entangled, in that investigating the presence of one can lead to wrongful conclusions in the presence of the other.
+Moreover, we show that spatial dependence in the exposure variable can render standard analyses invalid.
+To remedy these issues, we propose a Bayesian parametric approach based on tools commonly-used in spatial statistics.
+This approach simultaneously accounts for interference and mitigates bias from local and neighborhood unmeasured spatial confounding.
+From a Bayesian perspective, we show that incorporating an exposure model is necessary.
+Under a specific model formulation, we prove that all parameters are identifiable including the causal effects, even in the presence of unmeasured confounding.
+We illustrate the approach with a simulation study. \cng{We evaluate the effect of local and neighboring sulfur dioxide emissions from power plants on county-level cardiovascular mortality from observational spatial data in the United States, where unmeasured spatial confounding and interference might be present simultaneously.}